hindu-comm/weblogs/manasataramgini/2010/07/2010-07-31_mahasamanta-feudalism.md

 the serfs.
 He also claims that the vIrakal-s south India are frequently found in the vicinity of agrahAra-s; hence they must be records of the revolts of serfs against the Brahminical oppressor.
-Indeed Marx sees class struggles everywhere\!
+Indeed Marx sees class struggles everywhere!
 Others like Davidson, the American historian of the bauddha-s, sees the mahAsAmanta feudalism operating via the rapine seizure of “tribal lands” for distribution as fiefs.
 The force-fitting of Hindu history into Marxist-inspired constructs indeed leads to these ridiculous characterizations of the time.
 It is clear that RS Sharma has completely misunderstood both the Sanskrit terms he